 Our offices are currently closed to the public until further notice.
 If you would like to schedule an appointment, please contact staff directly.
 If you need assistance completing registration, discussing your bill, or have questions about working for us please call (907) 279-3551 and follow the prompts to reach the right department.
 You can also email us at the addresses below.

 For hiring questions: firstname.lastname@example.org

 I have a meeting or interview scheduled with Camp Fire Alaska.
 Are those being held?

-We will not hold in-person meetings or interviews while the office is closed, instead we will be moving to video or conference call.
+We will hold in-person new hire interviews by appointment only to be scheduled by Human Resources.
 Feel free to reach out to the person you’re scheduled with or know that our staff will be reaching out to you regarding meeting adjustments.